Balancing Progress and Safety: A Novel Risk-Aware Objective for RL in Autonomous Driving

 Robotics

-Makes self-driving cars safer in traffic.
+Makes self-driving cars safer at busy crossroads.